thisisdayal/svg-clip/README.md

 - Adding static and dynamic attributes to svg icons.
 - You don't have to paste the whole svg tag to add atrributes such as classes, inline-styles, WAI-arias.
-- Makes the template look cleaner and shorter.
+- Make the templates look cleaner and shorter.
-- Increases the readability.
+- Increases readability.

 ## Installation